Instructor - Alan Turner

 February 16 - 18, 2019 9 am - 4 pm (3-day class)

 *Curly maple is no longer available for the class

-Woodworkers can always use a small, accessible cabinet to store their frequently used tools, measuring devices, and supplies.
-Here is a compact chest, made of sapele or cherry, and joined with sturdy finger joints.
-The case is fitted with 4 drawers: two 1-½” top drawers, a 2” center drawer, and a 2-½” bottom drawer, to accommodate a wide range of small items used routinely in a typical shop day.
+Woodworkers can always use a small, accessible cabinet to store their frequently used tools, measuring devices and supplies.
+Here is a compact chest made of cherry or curly maple, with mitered corners and 4 side-hung drawers.
+We’ve dimensioned the piece to accommodate a wide range of small items used routinely in a typical shop day.